return42/sphkerneldoc/doc/books/linux_tv/media/v4l/extended-controls.rst

     whole stream will be smaller then the set bitrate.
-This is caused because the average is calculated for smaller number of frames, on the other hand enabling this setting will ensure that the stream will meet tight bandwidth contraints.
+This is caused because the average is calculated for smaller number of frames, on the other hand enabling this setting will ensure that the stream will meet tight bandwidth constraints.
 Applicable to encoders.

 .. _`v4l2-mpeg-mfc51-video-force-frame-type`: